Scalable Agentic Reasoning for Designing Biologics Targeting Intrinsically Disordered Proteins: StructBioReasoner Evaluation

 NMNAT-2 is an important cancer-related protein with intrinsically disordered regions and a large number of interacting partners that requires a workflow to reason about specificity, interface disruption, and functional consequences—not just affinity.
 Owing to the difficulty of such an undertaking, we consider this a good benchmark to demonstrate the agentic approach in extending current co-scientist approaches that fall short of true experimentation.
 We prompted the framework to design biologics for NMNAT-2 and to augment its search with HiPerRAG \cite{gokdemir2025hiperrag}, leveraging our internal vector store of literature.
 The framework went through a series of experiments wherein it first explored potential binding sites and pathway specificity by simulating 18 key members of the NMNAT-2 interactome identified via RAG.
 By probing these interactome pairs, the Reasoner was able to identify multiple interacting partners such as Cadherin-related family member 3, DENN domain-containing protein 2D, and importantly, the ubiquitous interacting partner p53.
 The NMNAT-2:p53 interface was identified as a target, hitting not only NMNAT-2 but also the well-studied cancer target p53.

 After execution of the interactome simulations by the MD agent, the Reasoner analyzed interfaces between NMNAT-2 and each interacting partner (\autoref{fig:nmnat2}A).
+The interactome interface deduced by the reasoner is predominantly mediated by IDR interactions, highlighting the importance of targeting this region.
 This analysis identified a hydrophobic interface between p53 and the intrinsically disordered region of NMNAT-2 which it hypothesized can be disrupted to interfere with biologically-relevant downstream signaling pathways (\autoref{fig:nmnat2}B).
 With this interface chosen, the framework then proceeded to design binders using a combination of the Binder Design, MD, and Free Energy agents.
-This involved a series of rounds of design wherein an arbitrary starting scaffold miniprotein binder was co-folded against the target, and several rounds of inverse folding were performed to refine the resulting predicted binders (\autoref{fig:nmnat2}C).
-It is illustrative to note that the miniprotein binder designs stabilize a set of electrostatic interactions that cluster distinctly in the embedding space (as determined by the evolutionary scale model/ ESM-2 650M) compared to unstable binders.
-Further, as highlighted in \autoref{fig:nmnat2}D, a small number of residue in NMNAT-2 disordered region mediate the minibinder interactions.
-After generating 97,066/266,606 binders against NMNAT-2 that passed both sequence quality control and structural validation, each was subjected to MD simulation.
+This involved a series of rounds of design wherein an arbitrary starting scaffold miniprotein binder was co-folded against the target, and several rounds of inverse folding were performed to refine the resulting predicted binders.
+Co-folded designs were evaluated by ipSAE using a PAE cutoff of 12\AA, chosen as a sane middle ground between 10-15\AA\ as benchmarked in the ipSAE paper~\cite{dunbrack2025res}.
+The fraction of designs with an ipSAE greater than 0.6 are highlighted in \autoref{fig:nmnat2}D, again chosen based on benchmarks in the source material as a reasonable cutoff for a higher confidence interface~\cite{dunbrack2025res}.
+It is illustrative to note that the miniprotein binder designs stabilize a set of electrostatic interactions that cluster distinctly in the embedding space (as determined by the evolutionary scale model/ ESM-2 650M) compared to unstable binders, shown in \autoref{fig:nmnat2}C. \del{Further, as highlighted in \autoref{fig:nmnat2}D, a small number of residue in NMNAT-2 disordered region mediate the minibinder interactions.} After generating 97,066/266,606 binders against NMNAT-2 that passed both sequence quality control and structural validation, each was subjected to MD simulation.

 Binders were simulated in explicit solvent for 10 ns in atomistic detail, and the resulting trajectories were analyzed for stability by RMSD and RMSF calculations.
 Finally, to better characterize each binder, the Reasoner computed the pairwise linear interaction energy between target and binder.
 This analysis elucidated three major binding modes among the successful binders, one of which corresponds to the NMNAT2:p53 interface.